psrpinto/paymill-bundle/README.md

     initialize_template: AcmeDemoBundle::init_paymill.html.twig
 ```

-## Handling form submission
+## Accepting the payment
 When the user clicks the *buy* button, an Ajax request is made to paymill's servers containing the credit card information.
 The response to this request is a unique *token*.
-The form will then be submitted, excluding the credit card information but including the *token*.
+The form is then submitted through Ajax, excluding the credit card information but including the *token*.

 You'll handle the form submission in the same controller action that renders the form: